apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

   * 100 MB of available disk space
   * iODBC 3.52.7 or later
     The iodbc-config file in the `/usr/local/iODBC/bin` includes the version of the driver.
   * The client must be able to resolve the actual host name of the Drill node or nodes from the IP address.
 Verify that a DNS entry was created on the client machine for the Drill node or nodes.
-If not, create an entry in `/etc/hosts` for each node in the following format:
+If not, create an entry in `/etc/hosts` for each node in the following format:  `<drill-machine-IP> <drill-machine-hostname>`.

-    `<drill-machine-IP> <drill-machine-hostname>`
 	Example: `127.0.0.1 localhost`

 ----------